AbhijeetUI/portfolio/README.md

-# Abhijeet - Senior IT Developer
+# Abhijeet Shete - Senior Software Engineer
-🚀  With 8 years of dedicated experience, I'm a Senior Frontend Developer specializing in React and JavaScript.
+🚀  With 8+ years of dedicated experience, I'm a Senior Frontend Developer specializing in React and JavaScript.
 I'm passionate about architecting and building high-quality, scalable products, consistently delivering elegant solutions to complex challenges while adhering to best practices and core engineering